-To begin the process in pursuing CQL Accreditation, organizations need to fill out and submit the Request For Engagement (RFE) form, along with the engagement fee.
+To begin the process towards CQL Accreditation all organizations - whether currently accredited or applying for the first time - need to fill out and submit the Request For Engagement (RFE) form along with the engagement fee.
 This form is used by CQL for accreditation planning purposes, and includes information about your agency's administration, operations, services, and more.
 You can click on the link below to download the form, and then send the completed form to RFE@thecouncil.org.

 While accreditation can appear like an arduous undertaking, it is an investment in the future of your organization and the lives of the people you support.
 CQL is here to help.
 Please do not hesitate to reach out with your questions and concerns.
 CQL staff are happy to provide more detailed information about the accreditation process.